MAKING SALES CLASSES PAY OFF

-- Sales Management Classes
+- Sales Management Workshops

 - Technology and Industry-Specific Sales Classes

-How To Make Sales Classes Pay Off
+How To Make Your Sales Workshops Pay Off

 1).
-Set Goals for Sales Classes
+Set Goals for Sales Education

 The vast majority of companies select sales classes based on factors such as sales class outlines, sales training company reputation, referrals, sales trainer likeability, industry experience and cost.
 Rarely have we seen firms explicitly describe end results they seek.
-We’ve helped clients seeking effective sales classes define specific goals, examples of which include:
+We’ve helped clients seeking effective sales education classes define specific goals, examples of which include:

 - Boost sales per rep by an average of 15% within 6 months